digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-17.md

 *  I am also planning to contribute to the paper whose title is "Introducing Angular Tests and Upgrades to the INTO-CPS Application".

+#### Christian Møldrup Legaard
+* Integrated FMU compliance checker and Maestro into PyFMU test suite.
+* Refactoring PyFMU to use Pybind11(C++) rather than the CPython api.
+* It should now easier to maintain and potentially extend for FMI3

 ## Sub-projects status